tembo-io/prometheus_fdw/README.md

 ### Queries using pg_cron

 To continuosly update the tables and information
-NOTE: this might not be super great as eacht ask runs every mintute of the hour, but the "now" counter keeps moving forward.

 Create functions to do the tasks mentioned above
 ```